scicloj/tutorials/README.md

 ## Contact

-In addition to the Issues section of this repo, tutorials can be discussed at the [scicloj-tutorials](https://clojurians.zulipchat.com/#narrow/stream/187445-scicloj-tutorials) stream at the Clojurians-Zulip.
+In addition to the Issues section of this repo, the task group working on these tutorials has a private stream at the [clojurians-zulipchat](https://clojurians.zulipchat.com/).
+To join that stream, please contact Daniel Slutsky there.